aidynkehrli/Botany-563/notebook-log.md

 SEQUENCE ALIGNMENT USING CLUSALW:

-I attemped to download miniconda (https://docs.conda.io/en/latest/miniconda.html), but was unable to initially.
+I attempted to download miniconda (https://docs.conda.io/en/latest/miniconda.html), but was unable to initially.
 After a little while, I was able to install miniconda and use it to install ClusalW.
 Once miniconda was downloaded, I used the code "conda install -c bioconda clustalw" to install ClusalW.

 Additionally, I downloaded MAFFT (https://mafft.cbrc.jp/alignment/software/).